-You want to deal with a company that has a proven track record when it comes to RAID 5 data recovery.
+Benefit from the experience of a company that has a proven track record with RAID 5 data recoveries.

-Not just from one type of array storage device, but from all types including: NAS devices, Drobo, business class servers like HP and DELL, and many other RAID 5 systems.
+SERT engineers have years of experience with storage devices in array disk formation including NAS devices, Drobos, business class servers like HP and DELL, and many other RAID 5 systems.

 SERT engineers recommend immediately powering down your system before taking any further actions to recover your data.

-Please call 1-800-553-5738 and you will be connected to a SERT engineer who will help explain your options as well as provide an affordable solution.
-Without knowing the cause of your system failure, any steps you take may increase your exposure to catastrophic hard drive failure, and permanent data loss.
+Without knowing the cause of your system failure, any steps you take to recover it will increase your exposure to catastrophic drive failure, and permanent data loss.

 Answering this question first will help you determine whether you need to hire a professional recovery company to help you.
 RAID 5 recovery prices range greatly from company to company, and usually depend on the size of your RAID, the capacity of the drives, how many drives, and what caused the failure.